Safety Day

 Learn more about Amentrout's EHS award at the Department of Chemistry's website.

-The Excellence in Safety Award was created to highlight the efforts of those members of our College of Science community who go the extra mile to prioritize safety in the workplace.
-The individual receiving this annual award is someone who exemplifies a culture of safety, not through perfection or the absence of mistakes, but rather through the recognition of areas for growth and the determination and drive to continually improve the safety of their work environment and of those around them.
+The Quarterly Excellence in Safety Award was created to highlight the efforts of those members of our College of Science community who go the extra mile to prioritize safety in the workplace.
+The individuals receiving these quarterly awards are someone who exemplifies a culture of safety, not through perfection or the absence of mistakes, but rather through the recognition of areas for growth and the determination and drive to continually improve the safety of their work environment and of those around them.
+The first quarter winner of the 2024 Quarterly Safety Excellence Award is Teresa Lechtenberg, our building maintenance manager.
+Congratulations Teresa!

 2023 Excellence in Safety Awardee: Maria Garcia